-One of our readers (thanks Dex!) suggested a free Windows program called ‘AirPrint Installer’ which enables Windows users to install the AirPrint service.
-This allows iOS devices to print to shared printers on the local network (via AirPrint) that don’t natively support it.
+One of our readers suggested a free Windows program called ‘AirPrint Installer’ which enables Windows users to install the AirPrint service.
+This allows iOS devices to use shared printers on the local network (via AirPrint) that don’t natively support it.

-The program and associated registry fixes required for iOS 5.x devices are available at the top of the MacRumors discussion thread here.
+The program for iOS 5+ devices are available at the top of the MacRumors discussion thread here.
 Note that you must have iTunes and Bonjour installed on the Windows computer that is sharing the printer.

 I would suggest this is suitable for more advanced users – you may need to read through the user comments in the MacRumors discussion thread for further tweaks to suit your setup.
 In particular I would advise against enabling the Guest Account in Windows as this is considered a security risk, especially if you have not set up a password for it.